California Reptiles & Amphibians

 Santa Barbara County

-Adult male Western Fence Lizard with ticks on the side of the head.
+Adult male Western Fence Lizard with ticks on the side of his head.

 Habitat, Santa Cruz Island